PROFESSIONAL APPRENTICE PROGRAM

 - 2 letters of recommendation (your references will need to upload their letters by application deadline using the online reference submission form)

 Auditions and interviews

-Technical theatre and assistant stage management candidates selected to move forward will receive an email invitation.
+Technical theatre and assistant stage management candidates selected to move forward will receive an email invitation to schedule an interview.

 Applications must include two reference letters.
-Letters should be uploaded as PDF or Word attachments and submitted by the applicant’s references through the online reference submission form, available on this page during the submission acceptance window.
+Letters should be uploaded as a PDF and submitted by the applicant’s references through the online reference submission form, available on this page during the submission acceptance window.

 Can I participate in the apprenticeship part-time?

 No, participants must have flexible, almost full-time availability and are expected to prioritize the apprenticeship for the season.

 Is housing included?

 No, housing is not included.
 However, we do our best to facilitate housing by connecting apprentices to each other and networking within our community to find affordable options.